geothermaldev/Apatite/docs/SETUP.md

 ## Downloading

 Download the project as a ZIP file and unzip the files to your desired location.
 Make sure all the files are in the same order!
 Otherwise things might break.
-We recommend using a folder like `Download/Basil` or `Download/Static/Basil` to keep organised!
+We recommend using a folder like `Download/Basil` or `Download/Static/Basil` to keep things organised!

 ## Configuring